Personnel Leasing in Eastern Europe

 EU freedom of movement enables workers from Eastern Europe to work in other EU countries, which facilitates personnel leasing.

-The costs for temporary workers can vary depending on the country, industry, experience and qualifications.
-As a rule, the costs for temporary workers include not only the salary but also the costs for social benefits, job security, insurance and, if applicable, commissions for the temporary employment agency.
-It is difficult to give a specific amount as this depends on various factors.
-However, it is important to note that companies may have higher costs for temporary workers than for permanent employees, as they also use the services of the temporary employment agency.
+The costs for temporary workers can vary depending on the country, industry, experience, and qualifications.
+As a rule, these costs include not only the wages but also expenses for social benefits, job security, insurance, and, if applicable, commissions for the temporary employment agency.
+It is difficult to provide a specific amount, as this depends on various factors.
+However, it is important to note that companies may incur higher costs for temporary workers than for permanent employees, as they are also paying for the services of the temporary employment agency.

 Temporary work and agency work are often used interchangeably, but refer to different aspects of employee leasing.

-• Temporary work: can refer to different types of temporary employment relationships, including project work, seasonal work, etc. Temporary workers can be employed directly by the company or by a personnel service provider.
+• Labour leasing: can refer to different types of temporary employment relationships, including project work, seasonal work and others.
+Temporary workers can be employed directly by the company or by a personnel service provider.
 Temporary work can be governed by various labour law regulations and contracts.

-The transfer fee for temporary work refers to the costs that a company must pay in order to take on a temporary worker permanently.
-This transfer fee is also referred to as the transfer fee or transfer costs.
-It is important to note that the exact amount of the transfer fee depends on various factors, including regional laws, company policies and individual contractual agreements between the staffing agency, the temporary worker and the company employing the temporary worker.
+The transfer fee for temporary work refers to the costs a company must pay to hire a temporary worker on a permanent basis.
+This fee is also known as a conversion fee or buyout cost.
+It's important to note that the exact amount depends on various factors, including regional laws, company policies, and the individual contractual agreements between the staffing agency, the temporary worker, and the hiring company.

-In many cases, the termination fee may be a predetermined fee set out in the contract between the staffing agency and the client company.
-This fee may be a percentage of the temporary worker's annual salary or another agreed formula.
-The amount may also depend on how long the temporary worker has been with the company.
+In many cases, the transfer fee is a predefined amount outlined in the contract between the staffing agency and the client company.
+It may be calculated as a percentage of the temporary worker's annual salary or based on another agreed formula.
+The duration of the temporary assignment can also influence the amount.

-It is advisable to check the exact terms and costs in the contract between the recruitment agency and the client company to get clarity on the transfer fee.
-These agreements can vary considerably depending on the country, industry and company policy.
+It is advisable to review the contract between the staffing agency and the client company to clarify the specific terms and fees.
+These agreements can vary significantly depending on the country, industry, and internal company guidelines.

-At first glance, a temporary worker may appear to be more expensive than a permanent employee, as additional costs such as placement fees and margins may be incurred by the temporary employment agency.
+At first glance, a temporary worker may appear more expensive than a permanent employee due to additional costs such as placement fees and agency margins.

-However, when analysing the costs, it must also be taken into account that the company generally has no long-term obligations for temporary workers.
-This means that there are no fixed costs for social benefits such as health insurance, pension insurance or holiday entitlements.
-In addition, the company can react flexibly depending on demand and the order situation and adjust the number of temporary workers.
+However, when analysing the overall cost, it’s important to consider that companies typically have no long-term obligations toward temporary workers.
+This means there are no fixed costs for social benefits such as health insurance, pension contributions, or paid leave.
+Additionally, businesses can respond more flexibly to demand and order fluctuations by adjusting the number of temporary workers accordingly.